jlmelville/sneer/docs/gradients.md

 ### g-SNE Force Constant

-A final derivation which is quite straightforward.
+A derivation which is quite straightforward.
 Despite using a mixture of two divergences and two separate kernels, the g-SNE gradient is very simple compared to JSE and NeRV.